Adding Value to Your Small Business Client Relationships

 Depending on your skill-set and preferences, you may consider the following services that are a natural extension of the tax work you already do.

-Taxes should not be a once-per-year marathon event!
-A tax planning session, offered in the summer or the fall leading up to the year-end close, can help clients understand their options, come better prepared, and save money.
-You can use the time to update them on new tax guidance that is relevant for their business, as well as help them understand tax consequences of business decisions.
+Taxes shouldn’t be a once-per-year marathon event!
+A tax planning session, offered in the summer or the fall leading up to the year-end close, can help clients understand their options, prepare for the tax filings, and save money.
+You can use the time to update them on new tax guidance that’s relevant for their business, as well as help them understand tax consequences of everyday business decisions.

 A post-busy season de-brief session with a client can allow you to share lessons learned, help them avoid pitfalls, and set everyone up for better collaboration next time.

 Plans change.
 For small business partnerships, a timely review and update of the buy/sell agreement can save considerable money and headache.
-By making sure that the paperwork is in order and up to date, you can ensure that the partners are clear about expectations and timelines, and that there will be no surprises down the line.
+By making sure that the paperwork is in order and up to date, you can ensure that all partners are clear about expectations and timelines to avoid any surprises down the line.

 Succession planning is a service that many business owners are reluctant to talk about, primarily because it deals with retirement and death – two subjects that are fraught with emotional charge.
-However, having a conversation about business transition is critical for entrepreneurs and their families, as the business often represents their biggest asset.
+However, having a conversation about business transitions is critical for entrepreneurs and their families because the business often represents their biggest asset.

-Some small business owners may be under the impression that transitioning management functions to a family member, or selling the business, would be a quick and easy task.
+Some small business owners may be under the impression that transitioning management functions to a family member or selling the business would be a quick and easy task.
 In reality, successful business transitions take years of careful planning and alignment.
-Help your clients get started sooner rather than later for best results – financially and emotionally.
+Help your clients get started sooner rather than later for best results.

-Retirement planning is a topic that is related to succession planning – have a conversation with your small business tax clients about maximizing their retirement savings, and making sure that they have a strategy for meeting their goals in retirement.
+Retirement planning is a topic that’s closely related to succession planning, especially for small business owners.
+Have a conversation with your small business tax clients about maximizing their retirement savings and making sure that they have a strategy for meeting their goals in retirement.

-A small business owner without life insurance is leaving his family dangerously exposed in the event of his death, especially if the business represents the main cash flow source, and there is not a buy/sell agreement or a transition plan in place.
+A small business owner without life insurance is leaving his family dangerously exposed in the event of his death, especially if the business represents the main cash flow source and there isn’t a buy/sell agreement or a transition plan in place.

 Maximizing the value of charitable contributions is an important conversation to have with the established small business owners.
-Oftentimes, they are already involved in local community causes through sponsorships and charitable giving – so it is only a matter of adding a layer of strategic planning in order to maximize good outcomes on all sides.
+Oftentimes, they are already involved in local community causes through sponsorships and charitable giving.
+Adding a layer of strategic planning can help your clients maximize good outcomes on all sides.

-Budget is critical for any small business.
-By helping your small business tax clients refine their budgets, you facilitate strategic thinking about goals, and putting concrete resources behind the initiatives that matter most.
-Cash flow analysis and budget can add a layer of insight, particularly if the business is subject to seasonal fluctuations or a long collection cycle.
+A budget is critical for any small business.
+By helping your small business tax clients refine their budgets, you facilitate strategic conversations about goals and align concrete resources behind the initiatives that matter most.
+Cash flow analysis and a budget can add a layer of insight, particularly if the business is subject to seasonal fluctuations or a long collection cycle.

-As you look at these and many other potential services you can offer to small business tax clients, keep in mind that it is best to select the services that you have the expertise and the natural inclination for.
-Consider also the ease of marketing them, and your willingness to do so.
-It is better to choose a few services and dedicate time and energy to growing them as an offering than to have a long list of service no one knows about or uses.
+As you look at these and many other potential services you can offer to small business tax clients, keep in mind that it’s best to select the services that you have the expertise and the natural inclination for.
+Consider the ease of marketing these additional services, as well as your willingness to do so.
+It’s better to choose a few services and dedicate time and energy to growing them than to have a long list of service that no one knows about or uses.